Preclinical Skeletal Disease Models

-With the osteoporosis animal models Pharmatest offers specially designed study setups for testing anti-catabolic and anabolic compounds in prevention and treatment settings.
-Our projects can range from preliminary studies to regulatory studies performed according to the guidelines of FDA and EMA.
-We have also designed special project types for testing biosimilars and functional foods that have less extensive regulatory requirements.
+With the osteoporosis in vivo models Pharmatest offers specially designed study setups for testing anti-catabolic and anabolic compounds in prevention and treatment settings.

 Our ovariectomy (OVX) and orchidectomy (ORX) models are ideal choices for the efficacy testing of anti-catabolic and anabolic compounds for postmenopausal and male osteoporosis, respectively.
 We also offer a model of glucocorticoid-induced osteoporosis (GIO) as a model of secondary osteoporosis.

-Our rat and rabbit osteoarthritis models can be used for the efficacy testing of new compounds, including disease-modifying osteoarthritis drugs (DMOADs), for treatment of osteoarthritis.
-We also have a model osteogenesis imperfecta (OI).
+Our animal models of osteoarthritis models can be used for the efficacy testing of new compounds, including disease-modifying osteoarthritis drugs (DMOADs), for treatment of osteoarthritis.

 - MIA model, where OA is caused chemically by intra-articular injection of monoiodoacetate (MIA)